andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-It supports player movements (Use keys A, S, D W).
+Use keyboard to walk around the world.
+(Use keys A, S, D, W).

 ![](https://media.giphy.com/media/cEUvQwNodYZC1yIi7q/giphy.gif)

 ------------------------------------------------------------------------------------------------------------------------

-Heads up display - return the game information on top left corner base on which tile your mouse is pointing at.
+Heads up display - return the game information on top left corner base on tile your mouse is pointing at.

 | Tile  | Represents |
 | ------------- | ------------- |